ChanMunFai/cmf/README.md

 For more details and usage examples on the other metrics, please refer to [Comparative Metrics Framework in R to evaluate the performance of Synthetic Data](https://github.com/MUNFAI15/DiffPriv).

+All documentation can be found in the code itself.

 ### Install cmf
 The current development version can be installed from source using devtools.